-Accounting Principles II 3 crs.
-4 hrs.
+Accounting Principles II

 This continuation of Accounting I progresses from elementary to more advanced accounting concepts and conventions, including the use of accounting data in managerial decision making.
 Among topics covered are voucher system, partnership accounting, payroll preparation and taxes, and accounting for corporations.
 Study is made of accounting involved in the interpretation of financial statements, budgetary control, statement of cash flows, and management reports and analyses.
-Prerequisite: ACC 122 through the use of microcomputers.
-Areas in which students will prepare computerized accounting records and reports include journals, ledgers, trial balance, accounts receivable, accounts payable, and payroll.
-The course will introduce students to basic accounting documentation, and processing flowcharts of different accounting functions.
+Prerequiste: ACC 122

-Accounting Applications on Microcomputers
+Accounting Applications on Microcomputers 3 crs.
+4 hrs.